amarburg/mascot_project_management/README.md

 will provide stereo video including a dense depth estimate and will include sufficient on-board processing power for realtime 3D reconstruction.

-The sensor head consists for a [Stereolabs Zed](https://www.stereolabs.com/zed/specs/) USB3 stereo camera and an [NVIdia Jetson TX1](http://www.nvidia.com/object/jetson-tx1-module.html) embedded computer.
+The sensor head consists of a [Stereolabs Zed](https://www.stereolabs.com/zed/specs/) USB3 stereo camera and an [NVIdia Jetson TX1](http://www.nvidia.com/object/jetson-tx1-module.html) embedded computer.
 The Zed consists of a two-camera USB3 sensor unit and a proprietary